 This is exactly what you don’t want.
-Most types of regular potting soil intended for indoor plant should be fine.
+Most types of regular potting soils intended for indoor plants should be fine.

 You’ll also find several cactus and succulent soils on the market which will work fine for potting a hardy jade plant.